-- You will be encouraged to do exercise 1 before your operation. - It is quite safe for you to do exercises 1-5 as soon as you are awake from your operation.
+You will be encouraged to do exercise 1 before your operation.
+It is quite safe for you to do exercises 1-5 as soon as you are awake from your operation.
 You should start them as soon as possible.
 Ask your nurse if you are unsure what to do.

-Exercise 1.
-Deep breathing exercises
+1. Deep breathing exercises

-- 1. Take a deep breath in through your nose.
-Your stomach should rise - 2.
-Pause for 1-2 seconds - 3.
-Breathe out through your mouth - 4.
-Repeat this exercise 4-5 times every 60 minutes. - 5.
+- Take a deep breath in through your nose.
+Your stomach should rise

+- Pause for 1-2 seconds

+- Breathe out through your mouth

+Repeat this exercise 4-5 times every 60 minutes.

 If you feel any phlegm in your throat have a cough to clear it.
 If you have any difficulties clearing phlegm, your physiotherapist can give you advice on what to do.

-Exercise 2.
-Foot and ankle exercises (both legs)
+2. Foot and ankle exercises (both legs)

-- 1. Lie in your bed with your feet uncovered - 2.
-Move your ankles by pointing your feet up and down - 3.
-Continue for ten seconds - 4.
-Repeat every 60 minutes. - 5.
+- Lie in your bed with your feet uncovered

+- Move your ankles by pointing your feet up and down

+- Continue for ten seconds

+Repeat every 60 minutes.

 This exercise improves the blood circulation, helps to prevent deep vein clots and reduces swelling.

-Exercise 3.

-Static quadriceps (both legs)
+3. Static quadriceps (both legs)

-- 1. Lie on your back or slightly reclined - 2.
-Tighten the muscles on the front of your thigh by pushing the back of your knee firmly on to the bed - 3.
-Hold for five seconds and relax - 4.
-Do ten of these exercises 4 times per day - 5.
+Lie on your back or slightly reclined

+- Tighten the muscles on the front of your thigh by pushing the back of your knee firmly on to the bed - Hold for five seconds and relax

 This exercise helps get control of your knee ready for standing.

-Exercise 4.
-Knee flexion (operated leg)
+4. Knee flexion (operated leg)

-- 1. Lie on your back or slightly reclined - Draw your heel towards you do not bend your hip above 90 degrees - 3.
-Hold for 5 seconds - 4.
-Slowly straighten your leg - 5.
-Do ten of these exercises 4 times per day - 6.
-This exercise strengthens your thigh muscles to prepare you for walking steps and stairs
+- Lie on your back or slightly reclined

+- Draw your heel towards you do not bend your hip above 90 degrees

+- Hold for 5 seconds

+- Slowly straighten your leg

+This exercise strengthens your thigh muscles to prepare you for walking steps and stairs.